joebacchus/joebacchus.github.io/content/entries/cern_chatbot.md

 ---
 title: Internal Chatbot for the ATLAS Experiment at CERN
-description: Developing an internal chatbot with the European Organization for Nuclear Research under the supervision of Dr. Gabriel Facini.
+description: Can we construct an internal chatbot to help researchers find scientific resources reliably?
 location: London
 date: 2023-01-01
 draft: false